-Dean Chen is an active lay leader of the American Civil Liberties Union (ACLU).
-He first served as a trustee on the New Jersey affiliate board from 1989 to 2002, and then was elected to ACLU’s national board.
-In 2002, he was elected by the national board to serve on the National Executive Committee.
+Professor Chen is an active lay leader of the American Civil Liberties Union (ACLU).
+He served as a trustee on the New Jersey affiliate board from 1989 to 2002, and on the ACLU National Board from 1996, serving also on the National Executive Committee.
 After completing his term as Public Advocate, he was re-elected to the ACLU National Board and New Jersey affiliate board, and currently serves on the ACLU National Board Executive Committee and since 2017 as General Counsel of the ACLU and Chair of the Audit Committee.

 He was named the New Jersey Law Journal’s “Lawyer of the Year” for 2007, in large part because of his work in using state constitutional principles to prevent eminent domain abuse.
 Among the other awards he has received are the Fannie Bear Besser Award for public service given by the Rutgers School of Law–Newark Alumni Association, the 2007 Mel Narol Excellence in Diversity Award given by the New Jersey State Bar Association, the 2002 Roger Baldwin Award bestowed by ACLU-NJ for contributions to civil liberties, and the 2001 Outstanding Achievement Award and the 2016 Trailblazer Award, both bestowed by the Association of Asian and Pacific American Lawyers Association of New Jersey.

-Outside of the legal profession, Dean Chen is actively involved in the sport of rowing, and served as an umpire at the 1996 Atlanta Olympics and numerous other international rowing championships.
+Outside of the legal profession, Professor Chen is actively involved in the sport of rowing, and served as an umpire at the 1996 Atlanta Olympics and numerous other international rowing championships.
 He has served as Vice-President and Board member of the United States Rowing Association, and currently serves as a member of the Masters Commission and a member of the Council of the Fédération Internationale des Sociétés d’Aviron (FISA), the International Rowing Federation.